 Off the hallway is the guest bathroom.
 Again the challenge here was space.
-This bathroom needed to function as a bathroom for the guest bedroom but also for the whole house.
+This modern bathroom needed to function as a bathroom for the guest bedroom but also for the whole house.
 There needed to be plenty of storage, plus a bath so it could accommodate all ages.

 A custom vanity provides most of the storage needed and yet because of the light wood and cane frontage it doesn't feel bulky in the space.
 The matching wall unit provides open storage and even the huge niche in the shower was added for keeping products.

 And this space isn't all form over function.
 The decorative wall tiles nod to the country-style the homeowners were after but mixed with the marble and pencil tiles of the shower it doesn't appear too fussy or twee.
 The striking black hardware in the shower also provides contrast with the more traditional gold accents used throughout the room.

 Getting natural light into this space was always going to be a challenge as there was only one wall where windows could be added.
 The solution was to add two tall windows to frame the bed and then just run with the fact it was a darker space.
 The deep green paneled walls totally distract from the lack of light and instead create this delicious cocooning space that in fact benefits from the darkness.

 Warm dark woods and the rust tones of the bedlinen balance out the green and nod to that English country vibe.
 The touches of gold and notably the two globe pendant lights that hang over the bedside tables work beautifully with the wall color and add classic elegance as gold always does.